 Otherwise, I have a hard time imagining how it must have been and continues to be for hundreds of thousands still suffering from the consequences of the calamity.

 Something else of note that I discovered from the program is that the architecture and building codes of the very old temples and palaces which have survived many earthquakes, are local.
-It can, therefore, be replicated everywhere in the country with considerably more ease and at a considerably lower cost than the brick and concrete structures that everyone in Nepal want to build and end up building.
+It can, therefore, be replicated everywhere in the country with considerably more ease and at a considerably lower cost than the brick and concrete structures that everyone in Nepal wants to build and end up building.

 And oh, the science is fascinating…and foreboding!